Welcome to EECS Platforms for Learning.

-Pallavi Dhagat teaches ECE 322, a more indepth electronics class that has an attached lab.
-Though the TekBot is only used in one lab to add IR sensing capabilty the concept of the Platform for Learning is apparent throughout the sequence of labs.
-Through the building of a power supply students work on labs covering Diodes, BJTs, MOSFETS, Filters, Rectifiers, Voltage regulators and more.
+Pallavi Dhagat teaches ECE 322, a more in-depth electronics class that has an attached lab.
+Though the TekBot is only used in one lab to add IR sensing capabilty, the concept of the Platform for Learning is apparent throughout the sequence of labs.
+Through the building of a power supply students work on labs covering diodes, BJTs, MOSFETS, filters, rectifiers, voltage regulators and more.
 The end result is a working power supply that the students can use in several applications for providing power to a circuit or other electronic device.
 Students are put to the test during the last week.
 As a report and presentation are due during dead week as they present the entire design and how they troubleshooted, built and operate their power supplies.
 It gives students the opprotunity to work on presentation skills that will be valuable to them as they work on their senior projects, apply for jobs and work in the real world.
 Presentation skills for engineers are very important and defending why they did something in this class is a fantastic final project.

 ECE 323 Electronics II

 Our newest addition to the TekBots platform is ECE 323, a students next look at electronics comes in the form of a series of complex TekBot labs.
 Designed by students interning with TekBots during the summer of 2006.
 The labs go through in typical PFL fashion by starting out with the basics of PSPICE simulation, the very next week you dive into working with a frequency generator which will upload to your Digital Logic board previously used in ECE 272.
-Filters, Amplifiers, Detectors and Schmitt Triggers are covered over the next few weeks as you start to build the framework for a new kind of remote control for the TekBot.
+Filters, amplifiers, detectors and Schmitt Triggers are covered over the next few weeks as you start to build the framework for a new kind of remote control for the TekBot.
 The last 4 weeks of lab cover building your class project and the microphone for the signal and then you finish the project by building the receiver.
 At the end of the receiver lab you should be able to create a TekBot that combines logic and sound to receive controls from the transmitter and make the corresponding movement.
-A truly innovative and challenging engineering solution that puts to use several skills needed for Electrical and Computer Engineers to use.
+A truly innovative and challenging engineering solution that puts to use several skills needed for electrical and computer engineers to use.

 ECE 375 Introduction to Computer Organization & Assembly

-Students continue on to a course in putting their programming to work, in this class taught by Ben Lee students learn the basics of assembly programming language and how it gets converted from C. It then converts it into machine code and then to the TekBot through a Atmel ATMega 128 Microcontroller.
-Students take what they learn in Professor Lee's lecture and then use it to create things on a LCD Display and to work with large number arithmetic.
-Eventually students create a simple computer and then the final project consists of creating a remotely controlled vehicle for the 2nd time (previously done in ECE 272) and creating a lab report describing problems that they may have had and the exact operation of their code and why it does what it does.
-There is an extra opprotunity for students to create two robots that would play "freeze tag" with each other with some extra programming.
+Students continue on to a course in putting their programming to work, in this class taught by Ben Lee students learn the basics of assembly programming language and how it gets converted from C. It then converts it into machine code and then to the TekBot through a Atmel ATMega 128 microcontroller.
+Students take what they learn in Professor Lee's lecture and then use it to create things on a LCD display and to work with large number arithmetic.
+Eventually students create a simple computer and then the final project consists of creating a remotely controlled vehicle for the second time (previously done in ECE 272) and creating a lab report describing problems that they may have had and the exact operation of their code and why it does what it does.
+There is an extra opportunity for students to create two robots that play "freeze tag" with each other with some extra programming.

 ECE 473 Microprocessor System Design

-Roger Traylor teaches this senior level class on Microprocessor System Design, the lecture involves comparing several different microprocessors and microcontrollers, other topics include architecture of microprocessors/microcontrollers, interfacing peripheral devices, and interrupts.
-In the lab part of the class you take the knowledge learned in ECE 375 with the Mega 128 and you expand it to create your own system, recently the course has called for making your own clock radio as part of the final project.
+Roger Traylor teaches this senior level class on Microprocessor System Design.
+The lecture involves comparing several different microprocessors and microcontrollers; other topics include architecture of microprocessors/microcontrollers, interfacing peripheral devices, and interrupts.
+In the lab part of the class you take the knowledge learned in ECE 375 with the Mega 128 and you expand it to create your own system; recently the course has called for making your own clock radio as part of the final project.
 The students build an FM receiver that can be digitally tuned and has digital volume control.
 In addition, students implement accurate timing that does not lose or gain time over a period of several days.
 Memory presets, snooze buttons, and fade in and out functions are some of the optional functions students add.
 Through the class students add the Daughter board to their Mega 128 and create a minature piano to build the knowledge to complete the final project.

 ECE 44X Senior Design